tomdrever/Periodic-Table/readme.md

-# Material design periodic table
+# Material design inspired periodic table
 Currently looks pretty sweet, and that's about it.